gopheracademy/gopheracademy-web/content/advent-2018/llvm-ir-and-go.md

 <!--(essentially, cross-reference the C++ code, the LLVM Language Reference and LLVM blog posts, where C++ would be the source of truth unless it contained language ambiguities)-->

 The exciting part of having a grammar for LLVM IR is that it enables a lot of interesting projects.
 For instance, generating syntactically valid LLVM IR assembly to be used for fuzzing tools and libraries consuming LLVM IR (the same approach as taken by [GoSmith](https://github.com/dvyukov/gosmith)).
-This could be used for cross-validation efforts between LLVM projects implemented in different languages, and also help tease out potential security vulnerabilites and bugs in implementations.
+This could be used for cross-validation efforts between LLVM projects implemented in different languages, and also help tease out potential security vulnerabilities and bugs in implementations.

 The future is bright, happy hacking!